 Nuclear Endosperm: It is the most common type of endosperm found in plants.
 Here PEN divides repeatedly (mitotic division) without cytokinesis.
 It results in the formation of a large number of free nuclei in the cell.
 A large central vacuole is formed, and nuclei get arranged at the periphery.
 More nuclei are there at the chalazal and micropylar end when compared to the sides.
 At this stage, cell wall formation takes place from the periphery towards the multicellular endosperm.
 Examples: maize, rice, wheat, cotton, sunflower.

 In the case of coconut, the cell wall formation is incomplete and they result in the formation of outer multicellular solid endosperm and inner multinucleated having free nuclei and a liquid endosperm commonly known as coconut milk.

 Cellular Endosperm: This endosperm is not very common.
-In this development process, division of PEN i.e karyokinesis is followed by cytokinesis and two cells are formed due to transverse division, which give rise to the chalazal and micropylar chamber.
-Further division is similar, due to which the formation of the cellular endosperm takes place, examples: Petunia, Balsam, Datura.
+In this development process, the division of PEN i.e karyokinesis is followed by cytokinesis and two cells are formed due to transverse division, which gives rise to the chalazal and micropylar chamber.
+Further division is similar, due to which the formation of the cellular endosperm takes place.
+For example Petunia, Balsam, Datura.

 Functions of Endosperm: